 Professor, Computer Science and Engineering

 Steven Swanson's research focuses on understanding the implications of emerging technology trends on computing systems.
 He leads the Non-Volatile Systems Laboratory (NVSL, http://nvsl.ucsd.edu), where he oversees a wide range of projects related to non-volatile memories, how computer systems can leverage them to increase performance and efficiency, and other system-level issues they raise (e.g., in security).
-He also co-leads the GreenDroid project (http://greendroid.ucsd.edu).
-The GreenDroid team is building a prototype processor that includes ultra-efficient co-processors for key portions of the Android smart phone operating system.
 All these projects focus on building prototype systems that must deal with hardware, software, and the boundary between them.

-Steven Swanson is an assistant professor in the Department of Computer Science and Engineering at the University of California, San Diego and the director of the Non-volatile Systems Laboratory.
+Steven Swanson is a professor in the Department of Computer Science and Engineering at the University of California, San Diego and the director of the Non-volatile Systems Laboratory.
 His research interests include the systems, architecture, security, and reliability issues surrounding heterogeneous memory/storage systems, especially those that incorporate non-volatile, solid-state memories.
 He has received an NSF CAREER Award, Google Faculty Awards, a Facebook Faculty Award, and been a NetApp Faculty Fellow.
 He is a co-founder of the Non-Volatile Memories Workshop.
-In previous lives, he worked on low-power co-processors for irregular, mobile applications (e.g., Android Apps) and to devise software techniques for using multiple processors to speed up single-threaded computations.
-In previous lives he has also worked on scalable dataflow architectures, ubiquitous computing, and simultaneous multithreading.
-He received his PhD from the University of Washington in 2006 and his undergraduate degree from the University of Puget Sound in 1999.
+In previous lives, he worked on low-power co-processors for irregular applications and building scalable dataflow architectures.
+He received his Ph.D. from the University of Washington in 2006 and his undergraduate degree from the University of Puget Sound in 1999.

 Jacobs School Faculty Update Your Profile